Last Updated on July 8, 2023

 The latter three are seen as major faults and will either be rejected from the show ring or do badly.

-A common misconception about White German Shepherds is that they are albino, which is not true.
+A common misconception about White GSDs is that they are albino, which is not true.

 Albino dogs lack any kind of pigmentation and will have pink paw pads, eye rims, noses, lips, and often have blue eyes.
 Blue or Lavender Shepherds can also have blue eyes due to the dilation gene.